ixventure/website/_projects/dom.md

 ---
 title: DOM
 layout: project
-description: This project collects AI-generated review explanations for the repository files.
+description: A GitHub-hosted DOM architecture using Jekyll, treating the DOM as a digital legal formalism object with AI-generated file review mappings.
 ---

 ## DOM as a Digital Legal Formalism Object